 Funding is there to support very specific government targets, such as employability.
 That’s why there was more business start-up funding available in economically deprived areas of the country, such as East London where I worked or Wales and Cornwall where a lot of European funding was spent.

 Remember funding is there for specific purposes to achieve government targets.
 NOT to help you individually!
-If you do your research you will be able to track funding down, as they constantly change.
+But if you do your research you will be able to track some funding down.

 Funding comes with a lot of strings attached, and you will need to achieve specific targets in return for funding.
 Increasingly, existing funding pots have been put together and gone to larger businesses to deliver against larger results.